SylverCoinage/2021ATSubmissions/README.md

 # 2021 Annual Sylver Coinage Bot Competition Submissions

-Please upload your bot submissions here.
+Please send your github username to sylver.coinage.submission@gmail.com and you will be added as a contributor to this github.
+Then, please upload your code.